AidynJones/portfolio/index.md

 ## 30/04/18 (Week 4)

 The database has now been created so everyone started to work on pieces of the project, my job was to get the data from the database and display it on the website.
-Also to generate the current day and week of the semester on the homepage.
+I spent this week looking into Gii and how I could use it to create models and views which was pretty simple once I knew what I was doing.
+I also got the homepage to generate the current day and week of the semester.

 ## 07/05/18 (Week 5)